 So a good way to get a personalized plan is to use a tool like Personal Capital’s free Retirement Planner.
-The Retirement Planner will allow you to input specific information that’s personal to you (like planned major spending events, when you want to take Social Security, what age you plan to retire, etc) and will run thousands of simulations to give you a percent chance of retirement success based on your current portfolio.
-You can also estimate the impact of potential market movements or recession on your retirement.
-Get access to the Retirement Planner by signing up for Personal Capital’s FREE financial tools.
+The Retirement Planner will allow you to input specific information that’s personal to you (like planned major spending events, when you want to take Social Security, what age you plan to retire, etc.) and will run thousands of simulations to give you a percent chance of retirement success based on your current portfolio.
+Get access to the Retirement Planner by signing up for Personal Capital’s free financial tools.

 By Generation Breakdown

 In addition to the average retirement balances for each state, you may be curious how your retirement balance compares with the average balance for each of the different generations.
-As you look at the table below, it is important to keep in mind that everyone’s financial goals and plans differ and that your focus should be on controlling the controllables and developing a plan that fits your long-term strategy.
+As you look at the table below, it is important to keep in mind that everyone’s financial goals and plans differ.
+Your focus should be on controlling the controllable and developing a plan that fits your long-term strategy.

 |Age Group||Total Users||Average

-While much has changed in the past few years as we’ve seen from the changes in our state-by-state retirement leaderboard, some things always remain the same.
-The keys to a successful retirement are visibility into your finances, and having an objective person in your corner who can help you make decisions that are in your best financial interest.
+The keys to a successful retirement are visibility into your finances and having an objective person in your corner who can help you make decisions that are in your best financial interest.

-That’s where Personal Capital can help, pairing expert financial guidance with free financial tools for monitoring your accounts and investments.
-To see how Personal Capital can increase your control and help you with your retirement planning in these uncertain times, register for our free financial tools to get started.
+That’s where Personal Capital can help, pairing expert financial guidance with free financial tools for monitoring your financial accounts and investments.
+To see how Personal Capital can help you control your retirement planning in any environment, register for our free financial tools to get started.

-About our data: To obtain this data, Personal Capital analyzed the retirement accounts of dashboard users on an anonymized basis.
-Data presented represent the average (mean) balances of retirement accounts linked by users of Personal Capital’s dashboard broken out by state as of 6/30/2020.
+About Our Data: To obtain this data, Personal Capital analyzed the retirement accounts of dashboard users on an anonymized basis.
+Data presented represent the average (mean) balances of retirement accounts linked by users of Personal Capital’s dashboard broken out by state as of 9/29/2021.
 Location data was assumed based on a user’s IP address.
 Certain accounts, such as test accounts, major outliers, duplicative spousal accounts, and non-retirement accounts such as retail checking and savings accounts, were excluded from this analysis.

 All charts, figures, and graphs are for illustrative purposes only.
 Read Full Disclosures »